Learning how to make a website is something that’s gotten much easier over the years. And it’s never been cheaper & faster to do, than it is today.

 Here you’ll choose the account plan based on the price you want to lock in, and how far in advance you want to pay.

 Note that Bluehost only offers options for you to pay 1, 2, 3 or 5 years upfront in one single payment.
-They don’t offer a monthly payment option (Dreamhost is a hosting company that does).
+They don’t offer a monthly payment option (Dreamhost is a hosting company that does as are these other monthly hosting plans).
 But one advantage of using Bluehost, is that with whichever plan you choose, the price works out to be an overall better deal than just about any other hosting company can offer.